OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 After you've completed these steps, you should the two new buttons when you compose a new message in Outlook: **Insert gist** and **Insert default gist**.

-## TODO - Implement a first-run experience
+## Implement a first-run experience

-Implement a first-run experience to collect information from the user

-In this add-in, we will ask the user to provide their GitHub URL, and then choose one of their existing gists to be the default gist.
-We'll implement this as a settings dialog for the add-in.
+This add-in needs to be able to read gists from the user's GitHub account and identify which one the user has chosen as the default gist.
+In order to achieve these goals, the add-in must prompt the user to provide their GitHub URL and choose a default gist from their collection of existing gists.
+Complete the steps in this section to implement a first-run experience that will display a dialog to collect this information from the user.

+### Create the dialog UI

+Let's start by creating the UI for the dialog itself.

+#### dialog.html

-Let's start by creating the HTML for the dialog itself.
-Create a new folder in the root folder of the project named `settings`.
-Then create a file inside the **settings** folder named **dialog.html**, and add the following markup.
+Create a new folder in the root folder of the project named **settings**.
+Then create a file in the **settings** folder named **dialog.html**, and add the following markup to define a very basic form with a text input for a GitHub username and an empty list for gists that'll be populated via JavaScript.
+Note that this dialog uses [Office Fabric](https://developer.microsoft.com/fabric#/get-started) for fonts and styles.

 ```html
 <!DOCTYPE html>